-29 An entity shall present separately each material class of similar items.
-An entity shall present separately items of a dissimilar nature or function unless they are immaterial except when required by law.

-- 30 Financial statements result from processing large numbers of transactions or other events that are aggregated into classes according to their nature or function.
+- 29 An entity shall present separately each material class of similar items.
+An entity shall present separately items of a dissimilar nature or function unless they are immaterial except when required by law. - Financial statements result from processing large numbers of transactions or other events that are aggregated into classes according to their nature or function.
 The final stage in the process of aggregation and classification is the presentation of condensed and classified data, which form line items in the financial statements.
 If a line item is not individually material, it is aggregated with other items either in those statements or in the notes.
-An item that is not sufficiently material to warrant separate presentation in those statements may warrant separate presentation in the notes. - 31 An entity need not provide a specific disclosure required by an Ind AS if the information is not material except when required by law.
+An item that is not sufficiently material to warrant separate presentation in those statements may warrant separate presentation in the notes.